 1. Unpublished Estate Inspection Reports

 The results of the May inspection have never been published on the LH website.
 In fact, perhaps due to a redesign of the LH website, there are very few reports published at all with previously published reports going back to January having been removed.
 By December 2009, reports for only 7 out of 114 areas covered in May in our area (Giffin) were available, and did not include Crossfields.
-Currently, only 16 are available covering November (the May reports have disappeared and 15 other November reports have broken links) – and do not include Crossfields.
+Currently, only 16 are available covering November (the May reports have disappeared and 15 other November reports have broken links) – and do not include Crossfields.2.
+Fictional Report

 We are now in receipt of the May 2009 reports of the Regular Inspection conducted by Barry Matthews and attended by us.
 This was not published at the time and still does not appear on the website and was only supplied after a lot of pressure.
 The average score over 8 blocks was 90.75%, and many of the items contained in the later Leif Law report were noted by Mr Matthews (as alerted by us) but not included in his report.
 However, there is one item he does include, which we alerted him to in May.
+Mr Matthews raised a Repair Order for this item and in the same report recorded that the work has been done.
+However, this same item is recorded some three weeks later in Mr Law’s report as requiring attention.
+As a result of Mr Law’s report this job has now actually been done, but was certainly NOT done on 24 June.

 Repair Breakdown 2008/2009: